-We have over 85 on-demand sessions available for you to watch now on a wide variety of topics.
+We have 100s of on-demand sessions available for you to watch now on a wide variety of topics.
 Click through different options below.

 Join us each Thursday for a 30-minute new product update.
 Learn more about the series, see upcoming sessions and watch on-demand recordings.

 Watch sessions from our 2021 Tech Exchange event covering automotive, real-time control, vision sensing and power management.